-M53, mag. +8.0, is a distant globular cluster that's positioned in the eastern part of the constellation of Coma Berenices.
-Located about 60,000 light years from the galactic center and 58,000 light years from Earth, M53 is one of the Milky Way's more outlying globulars.
-For comparison, M13 is a mere 25,100 light years distant.
+M53, mag. +8.0, is a distant globular cluster positioned in the eastern part of the constellation Coma Berenices.
+Located about 60,000 light-years from the galactic center and 58,000 light-years from Earth, it's one of the outlying globulars of the Milky Way.
+For comparison, M13 is a mere 25,100 light-years distant.

-M53 was discovered by German astronomer Johann Elert Bode on February 3, 1775.
-He described it as a "rather vivid and of round shape" nebula.
-Charles Messier independently rediscovered M53 on February 26, 1777.
-When observing it later in 1781 he compared it to another recently discovered distant globular M79.
-As with most globulars it was William Herschel who first resolved M53 into stars, finding it similar in appearance to M10.
+M53 was discovered by German astronomer Johann Elert Bode on February 3, 1775, who described it as a "rather vivid and of round shape" nebula.
+The cluster was independently rediscovered by Charles Messier on February 26, 1777.
+When observing in 1781, he compared it to another recently discovered distant globular M79.
+As with most globulars, it was William Herschel who first resolved M53 into stars, finding it similar in appearance to M10.

-Through 10x50 binoculars, M53 appears as a very faint point of light that appears slightly fuzzy.
-A 80mm (3.1-inch) telescope reveals an oval shaped object with a bright centre and extended halo.
-To resolve stars a medium size scope is required; scopes of aperture 150mm (6-inch) to 200mm (8-inch) resolve some of the outer stars, especially under dark skies and using averted vision.
-The central part appears bright and crisp but unresolved.
-In total, the large outer halo extends for 13 arc minutes, although only about half of this is visible through medium size scopes.
-Large instruments of aperture 300mm (12-inch) or more resolve the globular well with a reasonably concentrated nucleus and stars spread across its full diameter.
+Through 10x50 binoculars, M53 appears as a very faint speck of light that's slightly fuzzy.
+An 80mm (3.1-inch) telescope reveals an oval shaped object with a bright centre and extended halo.
+To begin to resolve member stars, a medium size scope is required.
+Instruments of 150mm (6-inch) or 200mm (8-inch) apertures will resolve some of the outer stars, especially under dark skies and when using averted vision.
+The central region appears bright and crisp but unresolved.
+In total, the outer halo extends for 13 arc minutes, although only about half of this is visible through medium size scopes.
+Large instruments of aperture 300mm (12-inch) or more resolve the globular well, with stars spread across its full diameter.
 Considering its vast distance from us the brightness and apparent size of M53 is impressive; it's an intrinsically large globular with a linear diameter of 220 light-years.
 The cluster contains at least 500,000 stars of which at least 67 are variable stars.
 It's estimated to be 12.67 billion years old.

 Located a degree southeast of M53 is the peculiar globular cluster NGC 5053, a sparse magnitude 10 system containing only 3,500 stars.
 It appears as a grainy patch of weak light through an 8-inch scope.